-We established our first out-license arrangement in December 2020, when we entered into an exclusive worldwide license agreement with Wugen, Inc., or the Wugen License, for limited rights to develop cell therapy based treatments using two HCW fusion protein molecules.
+We established our first out-license arrangement in December 2020, when we entered into an exclusive worldwide license agreement with Wugen, Inc., or the Wugen License, for limited rights to develop cell therapy treatments using two HCW fusion protein molecules.
 We partnered with Wugen because of their expertise in developing cell-based therapies for cancer.
 We believe these molecules are capable of generating highly activated memory-like NK ("ML-NK") cells in a short time frame, and large-scale NK-cell expansion without relying on feeder cells.
 Two Phase 2 clinical trials were initiated in January 2021 by Washington University with support from Wugen.
 One trial is using ex vivo induced ML-NK cells against relapsed/refractory acute myeloid leukemia ("r/r AML") with donor leukocyte infusion ("DLI") after haploidentical stem cell transplantation.
 The second Phase 2 clinical trial is using ex vivo induced ML-NK cells against r/r AML.
 Patient enrollment has commenced, and preliminary data from these clinical trials are expected to begin to become available in the second half of 2021.

 Under the Wugen License, the upfront payment was \$4.1 million, consisting of shares of Wugen common stock with a fair value of \$1.6 million on the effective date of the Wugen License and \$2.5 million.
 The stock portion of the upfront payment consisted of shares of common stock representing a 10% equity ownership position in Wugen as of the effective date of the Wugen License.
 The \$2.5 million cash portion of the upfront payment resulted from the sale of non-financial assets to Wugen including cGMP-grade clinical materials needed to begin Phase 2 clinical trials.
 We may receive additional payments in the future, based upon the occurrence of certain development milestones with a value of over \$200 million.
 We are eligible to receive additional payments for commercialization milestones as well as single-digit royalties for commercial sales once product sales commence.
-The achievement of milestones or product sales was not probable; hence no amounts have been recognized as revenue as of December 31, 2020.
+The achievement of milestones or product sales was not probable; hence no amounts have been recognized as revenue as of March 31, 2021.

 We retained all other rights and use of the licensed molecules not granted under the Wugen License, including regulatory T cell-based cellular therapy, injectable rights, and manufacturing rights.
 We intend to enter into two supply agreements with Wugen to provide cGMP and non-cGMP grade licensed molecules based on industry-standard terms, one agreement for development supply and one agreement for commercial supply.
 According to the terms of the license, Wugen will fund all future clinical development and commercialization activities for cell therapy treatments for any indications it develops utilizing the licensed molecules covered by the Wugen License.
+Deferred revenue represents amounts received in advance of the related performance obligation being satisfied.
+As of March 31, 2021, we recognized deferred revenue of \$239,000.
+There were no revenues reported for the three months ended March 31, 2021.